Logo Copyright © 2007 NCCG - All Rights Reserved

 Another area of dispute in the Christian world is what it means when Paul says a woman will be saved in childbearing.
 This can be especially distressing to women who cannot have children and can lead them to erroneously conclude that they cannot be saved.
 This is admittedly a difficult passage, if interpreted literally.

-This is certainly more in harmony with everything else that Paul teaches on salvation, viz. that salvation is by faith in the Lord Jesus Christ.
-The implication of the Amplified Version's translation is that the child-bearing is not the Christian woman's giving birth to children that saves her but Mary's birth of the Christ-child in whom salvation is found.
-An understanding of this passage cannot really come about without comprehending its background, which is Gen.3:16, where God curses Eve for her disobedience in Eden: "To the woman (God) said, 'I will greatly multiply your pain in childbearing; in pain you shall bring forth children, yet your desire shall be for your husband, and he shall rule over you" (Gen.3:16, RSV).
+This is certainly more in harmony with everything else that Paul teaches on salvation, viz. that salvation is by emunah (faith) in the Master Yah'shua the Messiah (Jesus Christ).
+The implication of the Amplified Version's translation is that the child-bearing is not the Christian woman's giving birth to children that saves her but Mary's birth of the Messiah-child in whom salvation is found.
+An understanding of this passage cannot really come about without comprehending its background, which is Gen.3:16, where Yahweh curses Eve for her disobedience in Eden: "To the woman (God) said, 'I will greatly multiply your pain in childbearing; in pain you shall bring forth children, yet your desire shall be for your husband, and he shall rule over you" (Gen.3:16, RSV).

 The third passage describes personified sin as being like a crouching animal ready to pounce on Cain (Gen.4:7)].
-The word "husband" (Heb.'iysh) literally means a "man" or a "male", a "husband" or a "mate" and is used over 2,000 times in the Old Testament.
-But as a word alone it has no meaning for 'iysh is maleness contrasted with femaleness, just as God is contrasted with humanity (Num.23:19).
+The word "husband" (Heb.'iysh) literally means a "man" or a "male", a "husband" or a "mate" and is used over 2,000 times in the Tanakh (Old Testament).
+But as a word alone it has no meaning for 'iysh is maleness contrasted with femaleness, just as Elohim (God )is contrasted with humanity (Num.23:19).

 Finally we come to the word mashal which means "rule", "reign", "govern" or "have dominion".
 It is used for the first time in Gen.1:18 to indicate the prominence of the sun over daytime and the moon over the nightime and it should be seen in the same light relative to Eve being ruled by Adam.
 As Gen.3 is about cursing, so 1 Tim.3:15 is about blessing or salvation.
 They directly parallel each other.
 Both these passages are immeasurably deep and it would be unwise of anyone to make a superficial interpretation or exegesis.
 It is important that causes are separated from manifestations, symptoms from the disease.